wtre/iBMSC/README.md

 * Added support for rebinding keys.
 * Added #TOTAL Options window to set a recommended #TOTAL value based on the selected calculation formula.
 * Added lines to scroll along the panel while previewing a keysound and to indicate the keysound's end point.
+* Added support to move notes to their template position.

 ## Keyboard shortcuts
-* Changed keybinding to allow note placement between D1 and D8:
+* While rebinding keys is now supported, the default keybinding has also been changed to allow note placement between D1 and D8 or only on PMS lanes in PMS mode:
-  * Numpad keys are now assigned to 2P lanes.
+  * Numpad keys are assigned to 2P lanes when making DP charts.
-  * QWERTYUI keys are also assigned to 2P lanes.
+  * QWERTYUI keys are also assigned to 2P lanes when making DP charts.
   * 1 to 7 are now assigned to A2 to A8, and 8 is now assigned to A1.
   * Ctrl+1 to Ctrl+8 are now assigned to D1-D8.
   * For PMS: Number keys 1-9 assign the notes to PMS lanes when a PMS theme is used.